 Procedures for Re-Evaluation when the Special Education Student is a Transfer from another district NOTE: An evaluation from another school district within the state of Texas is acceptable if the evaluation is current and appropriate.
-If the current evaluation is not accepted by GCCISD and a re-evaluation is needed, GCCISD has 20 school days from the date of verification to complete the reevaluation and conduct the annual ARD 89.1050 (i)(1).
+If the current evaluation is not accepted by GCCISD and a re-evaluation is needed, GCCISD has 30 school days from the date of verification to complete the re-evaluation and conduct the annual ARD 89.1050 (i)(1).

-- 1. Within the first five days of enrollment, a Transfer agreement must be completed. - 2.
+- 1. Within the first five days of enrollment, a Transfer agreement must be completed except for those students who enroll in the summer.
+For students who enroll in the summer, the district must either implement services in the previous ARD/IEP or hold an ARD to discuss services. - 2.
 The campus diagnostician will make their best attempt to obtain the student's FIE and most current ARD from the prior district.
 If the evaluation is not received at the campus no later than ten calendar days from the date of enrollment, the campus diagnostician will initiate the process for the Reevaluation to be conducted by the campus staff and the campus diagnostician will obtain consent for the FIE. - 3.
 The campus diagnostician will upload the necessary signed documents by the parents in to eSped and begin the re-evaluation. - 4.
 Upon completion of the evaluation, if the eligibly did not change, the campus diagnostician can archive the FIE once it is complete and then staff and complete the annual ARD. - 5.
-Once the evaluation is archived, the campus diagnostician will staff with the parent and campus and schedule the ARD. - 6.
+Once the evaluation is archived, the campus diagnostician will staff with the

+- parent and campus and schedule the ARD. - 6.
 It is the evaluator's responsibility to review the FIE with the parent prior to the ARD.

-If for some reason the evaluation from the previous district is received after the ten days, and the evaluation is current, the campus diagnostician can choose to accept that evaluation and not continue the additional evaluation.
+\ If for some reason the evaluation from the previous district is received after the ten days, and the evaluation is current, the campus diagnostician can choose to accept that evaluation and not continue the additional evaluation.

-If while completing the transfer agreement, the campus does have the evaluation from the student's previous district, but it does not meet district standards, then the campus diagnostician will obtain consent and conduct the evaluation.
+\\If while completing the transfer agreement, the campus does have the evaluation from the student's previous district, but it does not meet district standards, then the campus diagnostician will obtain consent and conduct the evaluation. \\